DacoTaco/BarcodeParserBuilder/README.md

 ## TODO :
 Our Current Todo exists of adding support for the following barcodes :
 * ISBT 128

-## Donations
-If you like priiloader and wish to support me you can donate on [ko-fi](https://ko-fi.com/dacotaco)

 ## Licensing & Rules
 The project is released under the LGPL license.
 In short that means that any project can use this library or its released packages for any usage (including commercial usage).